 Rick's Free Auto Repair Advice

 Pre-ignition causes the air/fuel mixture to start combustion before the spark plug fires.
-The knock sensor detect pinging and the ECU is supposed to alter ignition timing to reduce pinging.
-If the knock sensor isn’t working properly, you’ll hear more pining.
-A knock sensor can also detect detonation, a rapid pressure rise and multiple colliding flame fronts that occurs after the spark plug first and the piston is on the power stroke.
+The knock sensor detects pinging, and the ECU is supposed to alter ignition timing to reduce pinging.
+If the knock sensor isn’t working properly, you’ll hear more pinging.
+A knock sensor can also detect detonation, a rapid pressure rise, and multiple colliding flame fronts that occur after the spark plug first and the piston is on the power stroke.

-Pre-ignition and detonation reduce engine power, especially when you are under load.
+Pre-ignition and detonation reduce engine power, especially under load.
 So you’ll notice

 • Poor acceleration